mark1791/Acorn_Electron_Plus1_Plus_Purple_Edition/README.md

 # Acorn Electron Plus1 Plus Purple Edition
 Acorn Electron Plus 1 PCB and 3D CAD for the Plus1+ Purple edition which adds MMS Header and Atari Joystick Port

 Design was evoled from my previous version to re-imagine the original Plus 1, to redraw the Acorn Schematic and the redrawn schematic by P.H Harvey.
-This can be found here [Acorn Plus One Reimagine](https://github.com/mark1791/Acorn_Plus_1_Reimagine)
+This can be found here [Acorn Plus One Reimagine](https://github.com/mark1791/Acorn_Plus_1_Reimagine)  This version has added a Digital Joystick port based off of the reversed engineered [Slogger Joystick card]([https://](https://github.com/mark1791/Acorn_Electron_Plus1_Plus_Purple_Edition/blob/main/Images/Slogger-PCB-Reverse-Engineer-Layout-mark1791-150823.pdf)) I took pictures front and back then mergerd one over the top and re-drew it in KiCAD.

 ## Final 6 Piece Plus 1+ Purple Edition in Flouresant Orange
 ![Screenshot](Images/IMG_0603.jpg)